Building Resistance with Metal Construction: Withstanding Major Weather Events

 5. Sustainable and Eco-Friendly: One often overlooked aspect of resilient design is sustainability.
 Metal is one of the most recyclable materials available, which means it can be repurposed at the end of its life cycle, contributing to a reduced environmental footprint.
 Additionally, metal’s reflective properties help reduce cooling costs by deflecting solar heat, making it both resilient and energy-efficient.

-Learn More about the Future of Resilient Construction at METALCON 2024
+Learn More about the Future of Resilient Construction from recorded sessions at METALCON 2024

-As the construction industry grapples with the increasing demands for resilient building strategies, education plays a pivotal role in helping architects, engineers, and builders make informed choices.
-With METALCON 2024 now only days away, make your final plans to attend this premier platform for knowledge-sharing and innovation.
-With the Wednesday kick-off session Building Smarter: The Impact of our Changing Weather & Climate on Construction and the education session Resilient Buildings: Disaster is a Hazard You Didn’t Prepare For, there is no better place to learn more about this emerging hot topic.
+s the construction industry grappled with the increasing demands for resilient building strategies, education played a pivotal role in helping architects, engineers, and builders make informed choices.
+With METALCON 2024 now in the past, attendees had the opportunity to participate in this premier platform for knowledge-sharing and innovation.
+The Wednesday kick-off session, Building Smarter: The Impact of Our Changing Weather & Climate on Construction (now available on-demand), and the education session, Resilient Buildings: Disaster Is a Hazard You Didn’t Prepare For (now available on-demand), provided the perfect setting to dive deeper into this emerging hot topic.

-This session will feature two renowned experts in the field — Crystal Egger, President of Monarch Weather & Climate Intelligence, and Kathryn Prociv, EVP of Monarch.
-Crystal, an Emmy Award-winning meteorologist with 24 years of experience and a veteran of The Weather Channel and NBC, will share her insights alongside Kathryn, a Certified Consulting Meteorologist (CCM) and an expert in weather data and forecasting.
-Together, they’ll explore how accurate weather forecasting plays a critical role in construction and design, optimizing project timelines, enhancing safety, and improving material performance.
+This session featured two renowned experts in the field — Crystal Egger, President of Monarch Weather & Climate Intelligence, and Kathryn Prociv, EVP of Monarch.
+Crystal, an Emmy Award-winning meteorologist with 24 years of experience and a veteran of The Weather Channel and NBC, shared her insights alongside Kathryn, a Certified Consulting Meteorologist (CCM) an expert in weather data and forecasting.
+Together, they explored how accurate weather forecasting plays a critical role in construction and design, optimizing project timelines, enhancing safety, and improving material performance.

 Alan Scott, FAIA, LEED Fellow, LEED AP BD+C, O+M, CEM, WELL AP